In spite of the recent electoral defeats of far right parties in the United Kingdom, nationalism still runs deep.

 In conclusion, then, whilst the 2018 local elections saw the continued demise of the UK radical right electorally, there are still concerns when observing the social movement side of this extremist milieu.
 Both the FLA and GI UK & Northern Ireland have demonstrated a broader shift in recent years towards a more vigilante, direct action form of politics that is likely to persist given the movement’s inability to mobilize at the ballot box.
 We can also see the presence of older radical right personnel making alliances within these new street-based movements – with the ex-leader of the EDL, Tommy Robinson, attending both FLA and GI demonstrations.
 Such synergies suggest a more united and radical form of political activism is afoot; a concern to policy-makers and scholars alike.
 We should therefore not become too complacent as we observe the electoral demise of UKIP and other UK radical right parties as this might be a sign of a spike in non-electoral activism on the fringes of UK politics to come.

-Dr William Allchorn is the Associate Director at CARR, and is a postdoctoral researcher at the University of Leeds.
+Dr William Allchorn is Associate Director at CARR, and a postdoctoral researcher at the University of Leeds.
 See his profile at:

 ©William Allchorn.
 Views expressed on this website are individual contributors’ and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).